 WordPress is an open source content management system.
 An open source software is any software whose source code is freely accessible to anyone.
 A content management system is a tool that makes it easier to create and publish content online.
 WP is free software licensed under the GPL, meaning that anyone can do whatever they want with their copy of the code, including, but is not limited to modifying it, as long as they redistribute the modified version under the same license.
 This has led the platform to significant growth, extensibility and popularity.

 Pretty easy to understand the condensed definition once you have an in-depth knowledge of it huh?

 2. WordPress.com vs WordPress.org – What’s the Difference?

-Now that you have a clear idea of what WP is, you are now better equipped to understand what’s the difference between the .org and .com versions.
+Now that you have a clear idea of what WP is, you are now better equipped to understand what’s the difference between the WordPress.org and WordPress.com versions.

 Hosted vs Self-Hosted

 The primary difference which we will soon be explaining in more detail is the following: